zoeyouyu/ssResearch/README.md

-# ssResearch
-Under pressure - A visual approach.
+## Under pressure - A visual approach.

 Doing pelvic floor muscle contraction (PFMC) exercise is an effective way to train pelvic floor muscles (PFM) and to treat stress urinary incontinence in women.